seleniumbase/SeleniumBase/help_docs/recorder_mode.md

 sbase mkrec TEST_NAME.py --url=URL
 ```

 If the file already exists, you'll get an error.
 If no URL is provided, you'll start on a blank page and will need to navigate somewhere for the Recorder to activate.
 (The Recorder captures events on URLs that start with ``https``, ``http``, or ``file``.)
 The command above runs an empty test that stops at a breakpoint so that you can perform manual browser actions for the Recorder.
 When you have finished recording, type "``c``" on the command-line and press ``[ENTER]`` to let the test continue from the breakpoint.
 The test will then complete and a file called ``TEST_NAME_rec.py`` will be automatically created in the ``./recordings`` folder.
 That file will get copied back to the original folder with the name you gave it.
-(You can run with Edge instead of Chrome by adding ``--edge`` to the command above.)
+(You can run with Edge instead of Chrome by adding ``--edge`` to the command above.
+For headed Linux machines, add ``--gui`` to prevent the default headless mode on Linux.)

 Example: